 - It is crucial that you have knowledge of the organization, the position, and how your skills match up before participating in an interview.
 Employers want to know not only that you can do the job, but that you are interested in the job and have thought about how this job might be different from similar positions.

-Case interviews are commonly used for consulting jobs and case questions are sometimes used for interviews in other fields such as marketing.
-You must have an individual or group mock case interview to prepare for them.
-It takes practice to answer these questions well – we’re happy to help you with a mock.
-Schedule a Mock Case Interview via Calendly.
+- Case interviews are commonly used for consulting jobs and case questions are sometimes used for interviews in other fields such as marketing.
+It takes practice to answer these questions well – we’re happy to help you practice.
+Schedule a Practice Case Interview.
 Here are some case interview preparation resources:

 - CQInteractive walks you through cases and brain teasers